 Jared Male

 I’m an early career nonprofit professional focused on mental health with a strong foundation in leadership and operations built through 14 years in hospitality as a chef, manager, and restaurant owner.
 Most of this experience was in New York, with nearly two years abroad in London, and I recently earned a Master’s in Public Administration from NYU Wagner in May 2025.
-These experiences have shaped my hands on, people centered approach to leadership and my ability to manage teams, solve problems, and operate effectively in fast paced environments.
+These experiences have shaped my hands-on, people centered approach to leadership and my ability to manage teams, solve problems, and operate effectively in fast paced environments.
 I continue to maintain and sharpen these operational skills through part-time consulting and management work at a restaurant in Brooklyn, where I help improve efficiency, train staff, and develop team members’ skills.

 My commitment to mental health work is deeply personal.
 I live with OCD, and receiving effective care made a meaningful difference in my life.
 This experience motivates my work and reinforces my belief that accessible mental health support can significantly alleviate suffering.